NCERT Notes: Pallava Dynasty [Ancient Indian History Notes For UPSC]

 NCERT notes on important topics for the UPSC civil services exam.
 These notes will also be useful for other competitive exams like banking PO, SSC, state civil services exams and so on.
 This article talks about the Pallavas – Society and Architecture.

-1. Ur: were peasants lived and was headed by a headman who collected and paid the taxes.
+1. Ur: where the peasants lived and were headed by a headman who collected and paid the taxes.

 2. Sabha: land granted to Brahmins and was also called Agrahara villages.
 These were tax-free.

 During the Pallava period, Hindu culture spread to many places in Southeast Asia as well.
 Pallava influence is evident from the ancient architecture seen in Cambodia and Java.